RoyOltmans/garden-mqtt-deamon/README.md

 - Updated the documentation, including Home Assistant configuration and systemd configuration

 Many thanks to:
-RoyOltmans for building the initial version of garden-mqtt-deamon (https://github.com/RoyOltmans/garden-mqtt-deamon), Ernst79 reused a major part of his code to update it to Python 3.
+RoyOltmans for building the initial version of garden-mqtt-deamon (https://github.com/RoyOltmans/garden-mqtt-deamon), I reused a major part of his code to update it to Python 3.
 Kipe for building miplant https://github.com/kipe/miplant, RoyOltmans reused his project and combined it with his aqaulin project.

 **Usage of this project is on your own risk.**